 - Entrance Fee: $15 per individual; $80 Interagency Annual Pass

-Once you have arrived at The Big Room below, take the time to walk the 1.25 mile circuit to explore more of the most incredible cave formations you will ever see anywhere in the world.
+You will next arrive at The Big Room below.
+Take the time to walk the 1.25 mile loop circuit to explore some of the most incredible cave formations you will ever see anywhere in the world.

 The King’s Palace Tour is the most popular, and for very good reason.
-On this 90-minute expedition, visitors will four highly-decorated “chambers” and descend to the deepest accessible portion of the cave.
+On this 90-minute expedition, visitors will explore four highly-decorated “chambers” and descend to the deepest accessible portion of the Carlsbad Caverns.

-The peak months to witness this are June-August.
-During the months of May and September, the crowd will be thinner as the bats will be migrating to or from Mexico, accordingly.
+The peak months to witness this spectacular event are June-August.
+During the months of May and September, the swarm will be much smaller as the bats will be migrating to or from Mexico.

-What You’ll See in Carlsbad Caverns National Park
+🔦 What to See in the Carlsbad Caverns – Cave Formations

 The caverns themselves formed much more recently (in geological terms!), between four and six million years ago.
 A combination of rainwater, seawater, pressure, gases, and time culminated to create the impressive variety of geological cave formations that you will discover during your visit.